13pixlar/sticky-list/README.md

 }
 ```

-You may also need to change the Sticky List plugin file to requre an earlier version of Gravity Forms
+In that case, you also need to change the Sticky List plugin file to requre an earlier version of Gravity Forms

 In `plugins/gravity-forms-sticky-list/sticky-list.php` on line `23` change
 ```PHP